6A31/stats5b5t-documentation/doc/tools.md

 {"err":"user does not exist"}
 ```

-In this case isvalid will return False
+In this case, isvalid will return False

 > missmatch(y, x)
 Compares the API output and your input to confirm that the api returned the correct profile